JorelAli/CommandAPI/docssrc/src/safeargumentsuggestions.md

 /removeeffect <player> <potioneffect>
 ```

-Now, we don't want to remove a potion effect that already exists on a player, so instead we'll use the safe arguments to find a list of potion effects on the target player and then only suggest those potion effects.
+Now, we don't want to remove a potion effect that doesn't exist on a player, so instead we'll use the safe arguments to find a list of potion effects on the target player and then only suggest those potion effects.
 To do this, we'll use the `previousArguments()` method, as it allows us to access the previously defined `<player>` argument.

 <div class="multi-pre">